RonKaminsky/ff-compute/README.md

 # ff-compute

 This software is a proof-of-concept to demonstrate a practical algorithm for proving that large random numbers are [Friedman numbers](https://en.wikipedia.org/wiki/Friedman_number).
 It is written in Julia, and has been lightly tested for Julia versions 0.3.x and 0.4.x .
 You probably shouldn't run it with anything less than version 0.4, however; it runs roughly an order of magnitude faster with my personally compiled (MARCH=native) version 0.4 vs. the version 0.3 binaries provided by most Linux distros.
+Additionally, in order to run it using the following instructions, you will need a computer with at least 3 GiB of RAM, and a lot of patience.
+This code is my first attempt to code in Julia, so it is currently not very well optimized.

 After cloning or downloading a copy of the repository, the following steps are necessary in order to run the demonstration program, "demonstration.jl".